Divyasri199/ContosoTraders/L100/readme -01.md

 1. Shopping Cart: An Azure containerized app
 2. Products & Inventory: Contains a Kubernetes cluster
-3. Image Search: Containerized app service.
+3. Image Search: Containerized app service

 The workflow named Contoso-traders-infra-provisioning.yml will invoke the Bicep template that deploys the ACI app and AKS cluster.